OpenSourceEconomics/respy/doc/source/software_engineering.rst

 Program Design
 --------------

-We build on the design of the original authors (`original codes <https://github.com/restudToolbox/package/tree/master/forensics>`_).
-We maintain a pure *Python* implementation with a focus on readability and a scalar and parallel *Fortran* implementation to address any performance constraints.
+We build on the design of the original authors (`codes <https://github.com/restudToolbox/package/tree/master/forensics>`_).
+We maintain a pure PYTHON implementation with a focus on readability and a scalar and parallel FORTRAN implementation to address any performance constraints.
+We keep the structure of the Python and Fortran implementation aligned as much as possible.

 Test Battery
 ------------

-For our testing efforts, we rely on tools such as the the continuous integration services provided by `Travis CI <https://travis-ci.org/restudToolbox/package>`_, `pytest <http://docs.pytest.org>`_ for the management of the automated testing, and `tox <https://tox.readthedocs.io>`_ to ensure the proper workings of the package for alternative Python implementations.
+We use `pytest <http://docs.pytest.org>`_ for our automated testing efforts.
 We broadly group our testing efforts in four categories:

 * **property testing**

     We hit the program with random requests and test valid return.
+For example, we estimate the same model specification using the parallel and scalar implementations.
+The results need to be identical.
+By maintaining an ``f2py`` interface we test core functionality between our Python and Fortran implementations.
+We upgraded the codes by the original authors and can compare the results of the ``respy`` package with their for a restricted set of estimation requests.

 * **regression testing**

-    We have a set of 1,000 fixed model parameterizations and the corresponding estimation results.
-Any changes to the code are tested against these results.
+    We maintain a set of 1,000 fixed model parameterizations and store their estimation results.
+This allows to ensure that a simple refactoring of the code or the addition of features do not have any unintended consequences on the existing capabilities of the package.

 * **scalability testing**